slagdang/happynumbers/THEMATH.md

 By exhaustive search, the longest traversal within the closed set is 18.
 By exhaustive search, the longest traversal within the closed set that terminates at 1 is 5.

-If, after producing a number less than 163 we traverse the requisite number of additonal times and have not yet reached 0 or 1, then we will never reach either of them.
+If, after producing a number less than 163 we traverse the requisite number of additional times and have not yet reached 0 or 1, then we will never reach either of them.